santismo/FretStep/README.md

 Sample-Based Web Audio Playback

-FretStep2 uses a sample-first instrument library.
+FretStep uses a sample-first instrument library.
 Sampled instruments load on demand, cache in the browser, and replace the older exposed procedural engine banks.

 Features: